CO2 Laser Skin Resurfacing: Your Complete Guide

 You're likely a great fit for CO2 laser resurfacing if you're looking to treat significant signs of aging or skin damage.
 This includes deep-set wrinkles, extensive sun damage, noticeable age spots, or textured acne scars that haven't responded to lighter treatments.
 The ideal candidate is in good overall health and has a clear understanding of what the procedure can achieve.
 A crucial part of the process is being able to commit to the recovery period.
 Having one to two weeks for social downtime is essential for proper healing and getting the best possible outcome.
 The American Board of Cosmetic Surgery emphasizes that having realistic expectations is key to being happy with your renewed skin.

-Key Skin and Health Considerations
+Important Skin and Health Factors to Discuss

 Your safety and results are our top priorities, which means we need to be honest about who should reconsider this specific treatment.
 CO2 lasers work best on lighter skin tones (specifically, Fitzpatrick skin types 1 and 2).
 For darker skin tones, there's a higher risk of hyperpigmentation or discoloration.
 We also can't perform the treatment if you have active acne, certain autoimmune disorders, or a history of keloid scarring.
 It's also important to let us know if you've taken medications like Accutane recently.
 These factors don't mean you can't achieve your skin goals; they just mean a CO2 laser isn't the safest path.
 A personal consultation is the best way to explore all your options.